Biswas-N/Norman-PD-incidents-extractor/README.md

-# Norman PD Incidents Parser (Project 0)
+# Norman PD Incidents Extractor
 ## Developer: Biswas Nandamuri
-Norman PD Incidents Parser is a python based utillity tool used to extract incidents data from a provided incident PDF file URL.
+Norman PD Incidents Extractor is a python based utillity tool used to extract incidents data from a provided incident PDF file URL (which is hosted on Norman Police Department's website).

 > The project's python code follows PEP8 Style Guide